spencertiberi/spencertiberi/_posts/2018-01-28-firstdate.md

 To list more, I need to be comfortable being uncomfortable and risk being weird...

-- I grew up playing video games, exploring virtual worlds much like how you likely got lost in books.
+- I grew up playing video games, exploring virtual worlds much like how you likely got lost in books as a kid.
 While many were reading Harry Potter, I was playing the Legend of Zelda.
 - My parents used to take my brother and I gold prospecting.
 We'd go camping, ride ATVs, and hunt for gold.

 I'm so focused on determining what I what I should share next that I'm failing to listen.
+Don't take it personally.
 It's not that I'm bored, I'm just afraid of being boring.